GDR/Arch-Install-Automation/README.md

-* This repository will help you to install Arch Linux from scratch *
+# This repository will help you to install Arch Linux from scratch
+- [ ] Create list